oumi-ai/oumi/docs/development/dev_setup.md

 ## 5. [optional] Set up HuggingFace

-Oumi integrates with HuggingFace Hub for access to models and datasets.
+Oumi integrates with HuggingFace (HF) Hub for access to models and datasets.
 While most models and datasets are publicly accessible, some like Llama are gated, requiring you to be logged in and be approved for access.

 1. [Sign up for HuggingFace](https://huggingface.co/join) if you haven't done so already.
 2. Create a [user access token](https://huggingface.co/docs/hub/en/security-tokens).
 If you only need to read content from the Hub, create a `read` token.
 If you also plan to push datasets or models to the Hub, create a `write` token.